renickbell/konduktiva/README.md

     npm -v
     ```
     3. You can close the terminals your have opened prior to this step.
 3. Open the terminal, navigate to using-konduktiva-with-midi.
-This effect can be achieved by using the ``` cd [directory name command] ``` command or navigator to that direcotry with the file manager and right click to open a terminal session there.
+This effect can be achieved by using the ``` cd [directory name] ``` command or navigator to that direcotry with the file manager and right click to open a terminal session there.
 We will call this terminal session t1.
 Then, run this command:
     ```
     node installer.js
     ```